worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

 So whenever `admin_function` gets called, the code we've defined in `decorated_function` will execute before anything we define in `admin_function`.
 This means we don't have to include an `if not is_admin` check in every piece of admin functionality.
 As per the code, if a non-admin attempts to access restricted functionality, our app will [flash](https://flask.palletsprojects.com/en/2.0.x/patterns/flashing/) a warning message and redirect them to the home page.

 We also need to define a decorator for the opposite case, where we need to ensure that the current user is not an admin.
-Add the following code just below the code you added above.
+Add the following code just below the `# Authorization decorators` code you added above:

 ```python
 def not_admin_only(f):